FUNDING CALLS

 5 years

 Curiosity awards support early-stage ambitious and novel fundamental research which has the potential to act as a springboard towards new and exciting research agendas.
-The funding opportunity celebrates the full diversity of the arts and humanities.
-It is flexible, and applications are welcomed from teams, networks, and solo researchers.

 Arts and Humanities Research Council (AHRC)